osrf-migration/vrx-wiki/events/19/phase1_helloworld.md

 ## Prizes

-While there is no official prizes for this first phase, if there are outstanding entries
+While there is no official prizes for this first phase, if there are outstanding entries we hope to be able to recognize them appropriately.